SkillsUnion/tamkeen-software/docs/1-frontend/javascript-1/what-is-dom.md

 `document.querySelector(".card")` will return the first element that has the "card" class.

-We can store the returned element in it's own variable, which will then allow us to access element properties or use other DOM methods on the element itself.
+We can store the returned element in its own variable, which will then allow us to access element properties or use other DOM methods on the element itself.
 Putting it all together:

 ```javascript
 var button = document.querySelector('#submit-button');